-If you are a fan of dim sum there is a special treat waiting for you on the shelves of Trader Joe's.
-Here is a new addition to the frozen aisle.
-So whether you call these green onion pancakes or scallion pancakes it is referring to the same thing.
+If you are a fan of dim sum there is a special treat waiting for you: Trader Joe's Green Onion Pancakes are new.
+So whether you call these green onion pancakes or scallion pancakes it is referring to the same side dish.

 So if savory pancakes are your thing, then you are in luck.
 This isn't the eggy type of pancake.
 And don't expect silver dollar-sized pancakes either.
 These pancakes measure just about 7 inches.

 This pancake is unique as it is made from dough rather than batter.
 That gives you the opportunity to get layers and layers of flavor and texture.
 And in each bite is a bit of the green onion flavor.
 It's all savory but still delicious.

 When you prepare this you'll get the extra crispiness from frying these up to make this a bit more complex on the tongue.

 But whether you make this on the stovetop or in the air fryer these are very well done.
 They are right on par with what I'd expect to get in the Asian grocery store.
 This package is made in Taiwan so it would seem they are pretty authentic.

 The most similar product in terms of texture that I can compare this to is Trader Joe's Malabari Paratha.
 It had similar layers but was quite different in terms of taste.

 And did I mention how big these are?
 One would make a nice snack if not a meal along with some fried rice.